radiwa/api-docs/src/resources/radio-shows.md

 #### Request

-Creates new shows
+Create new show.

-Access Restriction: Only for admin and RJ's
+Access Restrictions: Only for admin and RJ's

 ```bash
 curl https://radiwa.host/api/v1/radio-shows \